Ecuador frees cash for Galapagos conservation with $1.6 bln bond buyback | Headlines

 - Ecuador

+It will also carry an $85 million guarantee from the Inter-American Development Bank that could, if needed, cover the first six quarterly interest coupons.
+Moody's on Friday gave the new debt a provisional investment-grade Aa2 credit rating - much higher than Ecuador's Caa3 "junk" rating and reflecting that additional security for investors.

-Thursday's buyback saw just over $1 billion in face value of Ecuador's 2035 bond repurchased at 38.5 cents on the dollar, $202 million of a 2030 note bought at 53.25 cents and $420 million of a 2040 bond bought at 35.5 cents, Credit Suisse said.
-Credit Suisse had originally offered to spend up to $800 million, but the discounted price of the bonds and the amounts actually sold by bondholders meant only $644 million was used.
+Credit Suisse said on Thursday it had bought just over $1 billion face value of Ecuador's 2035 bond at a price of 38.5 cents on the dollar, plus $202 million of a 2030 note at a price of 53.25 cents and $420 million of a 2040 bond, bought at 35.5 cents.
+The 2030 note was trading on Friday at around 55 cents on the dollar according to MarketAxess data - a positive sign for holders that there is a new floor on prices, according to Aaron Gifford, emerging markets sovereign analyst at T. Rowe Price.
+"It looks like there's still enough interest in holding the bonds that were being tendered, which suggests to me that a lot of investors still think there's a lot of upside”, Gifford said.

-Moody's on Friday gave an investment-grade Aa2 rating to a $656 million "Galápagos Bond" maturing in 2041.
-Proceeds will be used to make a loan to Ecuador insured by the U.S. International Development Finance Corporation and with an $85 million guarantee from the Inter-American Development Bank that, if needed, could cover the first six quarterly interest coupons.
-The high-grade Aa2 rating compares with Ecuador's 'junk' grade Caa3 credit score.

-The buyback comes against a backdrop of political turmoil in Ecuador, with the National Assembly in the middle of an impeachment process against President Guillermo Lasso for alleged embezzlement, an allegation Lasso denies.
-UNIQUE SPECIES
+The buyback comes against a backdrop of political turmoil in Ecuador, with the National Assembly seeking to impeach President Guillermo Lasso for alleged embezzlement, which Lasso denies.
+In the works for more than a year, the turbulence was a vital boost for the economics of the deal, which has also survived the troubles of lynchpin lender Credit Suisse, which required an emergency takeover by rival UBS in March.

+UNIQUE SPECIES The volcanic Galapagos islands lie 600 miles (970 km) off Ecuador's coast.
+Many species that live there, including giant tortoises, marine iguanas and Darwin's finches, are found nowhere else.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)